amazing56789/MCDatapacks.Stackable-Potions/README.md

 I could've made it work, but that would've been a *lot* less efficient, so I decided not to.
 It won't bother you unless you're /give-ing or /item-ing with different NBT data

 ## To change version:
-Go into `Stackable Potions/pack.mcmeta`, and change `"pack_format"` from 10 to whatever your version's MCmeta format is.
+This is made for 1.19.X.
+If you want to change that, go into `Stackable Potions/pack.mcmeta`, and change `"pack_format"` from 10 to whatever your version's MCmeta format is.
 Find your version's MCmeta number on [the Minecraft wiki](https://minecraft.fandom.com/wiki/Pack.mcmeta).

 ## Contact me if:
 You have a better way of doing this, I'll update this repo